aephidayatuloh/web_scraping/README.md

 # Web Scraping Using R (Tidyverse Approach)

-An introduction to web scraping from https://www.foodstation.co.id
+An introduction to web scraping using R with case to collect data from https://www.foodstation.co.id.